xlxlxlx/humanmouse_brainimmune_genes/README.md

-# Insights into the Origin, Preservation, and Absence of Human Brain and Immune-related Genes in Non-human Species
+# Comparative Genomics of Human Brain and Immune Gene Conservation Across Species

-This is a repository storing data and scripts used in our manuscript titled "Insights into the Origin, Preservation, and Absence of Human Brain and Immune-related Genes in Non-human Species".
+This is a repository storing data and scripts used in our manuscript titled "Comparative Genomics of Human Brain and Immune Gene Conservation Across Species".

 ## Data files
 - genome_accession.xlsx